About this Artist

-A renowned opera conductor, Mälkki makes her debut at the Wiener Staatsoper in 2018 in Gottfried von Einem’s Dantons Tod, directed by Josef Ernst Köpplinger.
-December 2016 marked her critically acclaimed debut at The Metropolitan Opera, conducting its premiere of Saariaho’s L’Amour de loin; she also returned to the Opéra national de Paris in spring 2017 for the world premiere of Francesconi’s new opera Trompe-la-Mort.
-Mälkki previously collaborated with Francesconi on Quartett, and was the first woman to conduct a production at Teatro alla Scala, Milan (2011), later returning in 2014.
-Other past opera highlights include Janáček’s The Makropolous Case at the Opéra national de Paris, Der Rosenkavalier and Le nozze di Figaro with the Finnish National, and her debut at Staatsoper Hamburg conducting a revival of Jenůfa.
+A renowned opera conductor, Mälkki returns to the Opéra national de Paris in 2019 to conduct Dvořák’s Rusalka – past engagements include the world premiere of Francesconi’s Trompe-la-Mort in 2017 and Janáček’s The Makropolous Case in 2013.
+In 2018 she made her much lauded debut at the Wiener Staatsoper in Gottfried von Einem’s Dantons Tod, directed by Josef Ernst Köpplinger, and December 2016 marked her critically acclaimed debut at The Metropolitan Opera, conducting its premiere of Saariaho’s L’Amour de loin (directed by Robert Lepage).
+Mälkki previously collaborated with Francesconi on Quartett, and she was the first woman to conduct a production at Teatro alla Scala, Milan (2011), later returning in 2014.
+Other past opera highlights include Der Rosenkavalier and Le nozze di Figaro with the Finnish National, and her debut at Staatsoper Hamburg conducting a revival of Jenůfa.

-A former student at the Sibelius Academy, Mälkki studied with Jorma Panula and Leif Segerstam.
+A former student of the Sibelius Academy, Mälkki studied with Jorma Panula and Leif Segerstam.
 Prior to her conducting studies, she had a successful career as a cellist and from 1995 to 1998 was one of the principals of the Gothenburg Symphony.
-In June 2010 she was elected a Fellow of the Royal Academy of Music in London and she is also a member of the Royal Swedish Academy of Music.
-In 2011, Mälkki was awarded the Pro Finlandia Medal of the Order of the Lion of Finland, which is one of Finland’s highest honors, and in January 2016 was made a Chevalier of the Légion d’honneur in France.
+In June 2010 she was elected a Fellow of the Royal Academy of Music in London, and she is also a member of the Royal Swedish Academy of Music.
+In 2011 Mälkki was awarded the Pro Finlandia Medal of the Order of the Lion of Finland – one of Finland’s highest honours – and in January 2016 was made a Chevalier of the Légion d’honneur in France.
 In October 2016 she was named Musical America’s 2017 Conductor of the Year, and in November 2017 she was awarded the Nordic Council Music Prize.